Cashmere Skate Park

 At a Cashmere City Council meeting three weeks ago,

-city staff asked the council to consider shutting
+city staff asked the council to consider shutting down

-of the public parking lot on Aplets Way.
+public parking lot on Aplets Way.

 Mayor George Valison and public works coordinator